Years ago, while at a physics conference, I discovered the secret formula for how to start a speech or a presentation!

 Issue 2 – You get total writer’s block

 At the same time, the pressure to create the perfect beginning, to start on a strong and engaging note can be too high.
-Then you’re just sitting, procrastinating, and probably getting more and more anxious.
+Then you’re just sitting, procrastinating, buying fish tank accessories and researching vacuums, and probably getting more and more anxious.

 And maybe you start Googling “How to start a speech” and land on the perfect article that will solve all your problems 😉